Courts in the Classroom

 History Project Award

 The release of Indiana's Civic Health Index showcased how important civic knowledge is to the development of active citizens, and how few civic education opportunities are available to most teachers and students.

 The Indiana Supreme Court is committed to helping educators identify curriculum materials that will help fill this gap.
 In April 2012, the Court hosted its first civic education teacher workshop.
 That workshop focused on the free materials developed by retired U.S. Supreme Court Justice Sandra Day O’Connor’s iCivics project.
-The Court held a second workshop in 2013 focusing on civic education materials collectively called the “Justice Case Files" developed by the National Center for State Courts (NCSC).
+In 2013, the Court held a second workshop, which focused on civic education materials.
+Collectively these materials were called the “Justice Case Files," and they were developed by the National Center for State Courts (NCSC).

 The morning sessions will feature information about problem-solving courts, juvenile and family matters, and the appellate process.
 At the conclusion of these concurrent sessions, participants will attend an oral argument in the Supreme Court Courtroom followed by the lunch with the justices and other representatives from the legal community.
 The afternoon session will feature media who cover the courts and an optional tour of the State House.